Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Application to Freeze-out

 \subsection{Our approach}

-Following the complicacy regarding the chosen set of ratios, we tried to come up with an alternative method in Ref.\cite{Bhattacharyya:2019wag}.
-It is essential to note that individual hadrons are not a conserved quantity in the strong interaction, whereas net charges like $B, Q, S$ are.
-So we opted to introduce ratios regarding net charge densities.
-Along with the constraints Eq.~(\ref{eq:ns}$-$\ref{eq:nbq}) we have proposed two new independent equations, the net baryon number normalized to the total baryon number and the net baryon number normalized to the total hadron yield, as given below.
+Following the complication regarding the chosen set of ratios, we have introduced an alternative method in Ref.\cite{Bhattacharyya:2019wag}.
+The individual hadrons are not a conserved quantity in the strong interaction.
+So we opted to introduce ratios regarding conserved net charge densities like $B, Q, S$.
+Along with the constraints Eq.~(\ref{eq:ns}$-$\ref{eq:nbq}), we have proposed two new independent equations, the net baryon number normalized to the total baryon number and the net baryon number normalized to the total hadron yield\cite{Biswas:2019wtp}, as given below.

-We want to mention that, the left-hand side consists of the particle yields data from the heavy-ion collision and those on the right are the number densities calculated in the thermal HRG model. $i$ runs only over detected($Det$) hadrons with available experimental yield data.
-Finally, we solve Eq.[ \ref{eq:ns}$-$\ref{eq.t}] with desired accuracy.
+We want to mention that the left-hand side consists of the particle yields data from the heavy-ion collision, and those on the right are the number densities calculated from the thermal HRG model. $i$ runs only over detected($Det$) hadrons with available experimental yield data.